Question6.com: We, The People are NOT HAPPY

 How does science fit into the picture?

 Science starts with analysis.
 It divides the world into little pieces.
-Science neglects the links that are not in the material world.
+Science often overlooks the connections that transcend the material world.
 You cannot leave science alone.
 It must be associated with some consciousness.
-Look at all the killing machines that science has produced.
-Scientific thinking needs to be guided by non-physical feelings.
-“Knowledge without consciousness is the ruin of the soul”.
+Consider all the killing machines that science has developed.
+Scientific thinking should be guided by non-physical intuitions.
+“Knowledge without consciousness is the ruin of the soul,” said Rabelais.

 At a lower level of consciousness, we lose the general view and can only see the many separate pieces.
 We sink back down to the material world.